sul-dlss/sdr-deploy/README.md

 ### Check your SSH connection to all servers

 ```
+bin/check_ssh -e qa # or stage or prod

 # Add -s flag to skip the local repo update
+bin/check_ssh -s -e qa

+# Add --only flag to only check one or more named repos
+bin/check_ssh -e qa --only sul-dlss/technical-metadata-service sul-dlss/argo

+# Add --except flag to check all but one or more named repos
-bin/check_ssh -e qa # or stage or prod
+bin/check_ssh -e qa --except sul-dlss/technical-metadata-service sul-dlss/argo
 ```

 NOTE: Watch the output for any errors